Gavin-Persad/workshop_js-101-repetition/js-101-logic.md

 # JS 101 - Conditional Statements

+Do these tasks in the JS file that you just linked to the HTML in the previous activity.

 Conditional statements allow us to write programs that perform different actions with logic depending on the situation.
 The main way we write these is with `if`, `else` and `else if` statements.

 ### The basic if: